chritter/redhat_setup/README.md

 # redhat_setup

-Setup for RHL Server 7.4.
+Setup for RHL Server 7.4 on VirtualBox